Thanks for being a registered PPDM guest.

 Control of Seal

-- The common seal of the Association shall be under the control of the directors and the responsibility for its custody and use from time to time shall be determined by the directors.
+- The common seal of the Association shall be under the control of the directors or delegated representative, and the responsibility for its custody and use from time to time shall be determined by the directors.

 - The bylaws of the Association shall not be altered or added to except by a special resolution of the Association.

-- For all purposes of the Association, “special resolution” shall mean a resolution passed by a majority of not less than three-fourths (3/4) of the members entitled to vote as are present in person or by proxy (where proxies are allowed) at a general meeting of which notice specifying the intention to propose the resolution as a special resolution has been duly given.
+- For all purposes of the Association, “special resolution” shall mean a resolution passed by the votes of not less than 75% of those members who, if entitled to do so, vote in person or by proxy at a general or special meeting of which notice specifying the intention to propose the resolution as a special resolution has been duly given.

 Books and Records

-- The secretary or some other officer specially charged by the Board with that duty shall maintain and have charge of the minute books of the Association and shall record or cause to be recorded therein minutes of proceedings of all meetings of members and directors.
+- The Secretary, some other officer specially charged by the Board with that duty, or other delegate authorized by the Board shall maintain and have charge of the minute books of the Association and shall record or cause to be recorded therein minutes of proceedings of all meetings of members and directors.

 Inspection of Books by Members